Horse nettle is a native perennial with spiny stems and leaves; the fruits are toxic and look like tiny yellow tomatoes.

 Status

-Taxonomically, horse nettle is in the nightshade family (Solanaceae), which is the same family as tomatoes, eggplant, and jimsonweed.
-Therefore, horse nettle is not technically a "true nettle"; nettles are in a separate family (the Urticaceae).
-Nettles are infamous for the tiny irritating, stinging hairs on their stems and foliage.
+Taxonomically, horse nettle is in the nightshade family (Solanaceae), which is the same family as tomatoes, eggplant, chili peppers, and jimsonweed.
+Therefore, horse nettle is not a "true nettle"; true nettles are in a separate family, the Urticaceae.
+True nettles are infamous for the tiny irritating, stinging hairs on their stems and foliage.

 The word "horse," as a plant adjective, implies something large, strong, or coarse.
 Similar plant names are horse-chestnut, a plant related to buckeyes and not in the beech family like edible true chestnuts; horse gentian, which is in the honeysuckle family and not a true gentian in the gentian family; and horseradish, which, though in the same family as radishes, is considerably stronger than them!